-As parents and carers, you can be highly effective instructors in protective behaviours for children.
+As parents and carers, you can be highly effective instructors in personal safety for children.
 Research shows that children who receive consistent safety messages, both at home and at school, are more likely to be confident in responding to unsafe situations and to speak up if something happens that concerns or upsets them.

-Child Wise acts as the Chair of the Protective Behaviours Victorian Reference Group, delivering a holistic approach to protective behaviours.
-You can find out more about our work and Protective Behaviours education programs on the Child Wise website: www.childwise.org.au
+You can find out more about our work and Personal Safety education program on the Child Wise website: www.childwise.org.au